-We would like to thank Paul Fletcher, Robert Turner and Peter Jezzard for contributing some of the images used above.
-We would also like to thank John Mazziotta, Alan Evans, Peter Fox, Nick Lange and Fred Bookstein for very useful discussions about the issues addressed in this paper.
-Thank you all our colleagues for their help and support in the development of these ideas.
+We thank Paul Fletcher, Robert Turner, and Peter Jezzard for contributing some of the images used above.
+We also thank John Mazziotta, Alan Evans, Peter Fox, Nick Lange, and Fred Bookstein for very useful discussions on the issues addressed in this paper and all our colleagues for their help and support in the development of these ideas.